Vicki Routh BACP Registered (Accredited Counsellor / Psychotherapist)

 Supervision: £65 for a 50 minute session.

-I am a recognised healthcare provider with a number of health insurance companies including AVIVA, AXA PPP, BUPA, Healix and Vitality Health
+I am a recognised healthcare provider with a number of health insurance companies including AVIVA, AXA, BUPA, Healix and Vitality Health

 I practice as a psychotherapist and counsellor in Walton on Thames, easily accessible to residents of Molesey, Weybridge, Shepperton, Sunbury-On-Thames, Hersham and Esher..